Are you looking for a youth speaker to motivate and encourage a group of students in Australia?

 11. Showmanship & Enthusiasm

-There's no denying that schoolchildren of all ages grow bored easily.
-However, this trait isn't limited to this demographic.
-Research shows that as a whole, our attention spans are now shorter than a goldfish's.
+There’s no denying that schoolchildren of all ages grow bored easily.
+However, this trait isn’t limited to this demographic.
+Research shows that as a whole, our attention spans are now shorter than a goldfish’s.
 The speaker has a limited time to convince your students to listen up, are they qualified to use it correctly?
+A great youth speaker communicates energy in their voice and body language.
+They have systemic jokes to give the audience a breather from intense topics and know how long they should linger on each sentence for effect.
+Speaking of humour.

 Hire a Qualified Youth Speaker Today